On the first day without X, many Brazilians say they feel disconnected from the world - WTOP News

 The shutdown of Elon Musk’s platform started early Saturday, making it largely inaccessible on both the web and through mobile apps after the billionaire refused to name a legal representative to the country, missing a deadline imposed by Supreme Court Justice Alexandre de Moraes.
 The blockade marks an escalation in a monthslong feud between Musk and de Moraes over free speech, far-right accounts and misinformation.

-Brazil has been one of the biggest markets for X, with tens of millions of users.
+Brazil is one of the biggest markets for X, with tens of millions of users.

 “I’ve got the feeling that I have no idea what’s happening in the world right now.
-Bizarre,” entertainment writer and heavy X user Chico Barney wrote on Threads, a text-based app developed by Instagram that Barney was using as an alternative.
+Bizarre,” entertainment writer and heavy X user Chico Barney wrote on Threads.
+Threads is a text-based app developed by Instagram that Barney was using as an alternative.
 “This Threads algorithm is like an all-you-can-eat restaurant where the waiter keeps serving things I would never order.”

 Bluesky, a social media platform that was launched last year as an alternative to X and other more established sites, has seen a large influx of Brazilians in the past couple of days.
 The company said Friday it has seen about 200,000 new users from Brazil sign up during that time, and the number “continues to grow by the minute.”
 Brazilian users are also setting records for activities such as follows and likes, Bluesky said.